adwuard/adwuard.github.io/_posts/2024-12-10-a-reflection-year-of-2024.md

 Recently, I have experienced more stress and burnout due to increased responsibilities and projects.
 I am actively working on finding a better work-life balance and managing myself more effectively:
 - Prioritizing rest has become increasingly important.
 Adequate rest often leads to clearer thinking and better problem-solving.
 - Regular exercise is essential for maintaining both work performance and a healthy body.
 It helps me stay energized and focused.
 - I value my work a lot and always strive to give my best.
 However, I recently realized that no one has ever complained about me "not working hard or good enough".
-My boss, CEO also advised me to prioritize my health, emphasizing that it is more important.
+Even my boss, the CEO, has encouraged me to prioritize my health, emphasizing its importance.
 This made me understand that I may have been prioritizing work too much.
 There is always an endless amount of work. **Identify the most important tasks, focus on those**, pick the most improtant 20% tasks.
 Focus on those.
 And automate processes whenever possible to improve the process and efficiency.

 ---